trabdlkarim/trabdlkarim.github.io/issues/bug-report.md

 ## Reporting bugs in GitHub

 TAK PI projects are generally hosted in GitHub.
-The original goal of GitHub was to help developers collaborate on code, but as the services grew, they added more features and become a project management tool for building software.
 GitHub has an issue tracker built in, which makes it easy for developers to keep track of bugs.
-We also use it to keep track of bugs.
+We use it to keep track of bugs.
 So if you would like to report a bug with a project just find its GitHub repository and open an issue there.

-We will then as soon as possible try to address the bug being reported.
+This section guides you through submitting a bug report for TAK Projects.
+Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

+Before creating bug reports, please check [this list](#before-sumitting-a-bug) as you might find out that you don't need to create one.
+When you are creating a bug report, please [include as many details as possible](#).
+Fill out [the required template](#), the information it asks for helps us resolve issues faster.

+### Before Submitting A Bug

 ---